-To what in the item do you object? (please be specific; cite pages, or frames, etc In your opinion, what harmful effects upon students might result from use of this Do you perceive any instructional value in the use of this item? item Do you perceive any instructional value in the use of this item?
+To what in the item do you object? (please be specific; cite pages, or frames, etc.) In your o pinion, what harmful effects upon students might result from use of this item Do you p perceive any instructional value in the use of this item?
 Did you review the entire item?
-If not, what sections did you review?
-Should the opinion of any additional experts in the field be considered? yes no If yes, please list specific suggestions: To replace this item, do you recommend other material which you consider to be
+If not, what sections did you review? ye ne opinion of any additional experts in the field be considered? es no ease list specific suggestions: ce this item, do you recommend other material which you consider to be of eor quality for the purpose intended?

-Do you wish to mak xe an oral presentation to the Review Committee?
+Do you wish to mak te an oral presentation to the Review Committee?
 Yes (a) Please call the office of the Superintendent (b) Please be prepared at this time to indicate the approximate length of time your presentation will require minutes.
-No Da ted Signature
+No Dated Signature